• Skip to main content

 It’s one of the distinct sounds of warmer weather to hear your neighbor mowing their lawn.
 It’s also recommended that you mow your lawn about once a week to keep your grass cut nice and short, contributing to its health and plush appearance.

 After pulling the mower out of the garage or shed, you reach down to tug on the recoil starter handle – and nothing happens.
-You’ll hear the motor turn a couple of revolutions, and then stop.
+Instead, you’ll hear the motor turn a couple of revolutions and then stop.

-What to do When Your Lawn Mower Won’t Start
+What to do When Your Lawn Mower doesn’t Start

 We’ve all been there, and we’re here to help you get your mower up and running again with these troubleshooting tips.